Doing E-Commerce Communication Right

 Everything about your website constitutes your communication.
-Think about it this way, you are expecting the customer to transfer money to you with a few clicks with nothing in return for the time being.
+Think about it this way: you are expecting the customer to transfer money to you with a few clicks with nothing in return for the time being.
 The actual product, in the case of physical products, is delivered later.
-That is such a giant leap of faith that it took a few years for customers to accept that in the mid to late 90s.
+That is such a giant leap of faith that it took a few years for customers to accept it in the mid to late 90s.

 Communicating Effectively Post-Sales